-Since tours began operating in Tunisia in the 1970’s, Chenini has been a main stop in Tunisia’s desert south.
+Chenini in southern Tunisia has been a main stop in Tunisia’s desert south since tours began operating in Tunisia in the 1970’s.
 If you see pictures of Chenini, you’ll understand why.
 This picturesque Berber village is one of many such villages in Tunisia’s south where the inhabitants built the village hundreds of years ago by literally digging into the rocky mountain.
-The homes thus have a cave-like feel to them.
+The homes have a cave-like feel to them.
 When you see it in person it gives a stunning impression.
 This is Tatouine, Star Wars country, where George Lucas got much of his inspiration for his films.

-Habib told me that through the local initiatives, tourists are experiencing the true Chenini that he loves, and residents of the village are appreciating their new friendships with some of the tourists.
-I can say that my recent visit to Chenini was truly touching, and I can’t wait until the next time I go back.
+Habib told me that through the local initiatives, tourists are experiencing the true Chenini that he loves.
+Residents of the village are appreciating their new friendships with the visitors.
+My recent visit to Chenini was truly touching as I met the residents of the village, learned about their lives, enjoyed a traditional meal, and conversed with fellow travelers about their experiences in southern Tunisia.
+I can’t wait until the next time I go back.
 If you have time to get off the bus and stay for a night or two (or more!), you won’t forget your experience in Chenini for a very long time!

 Planning a trip to Tunisia?
 At Engaging Cultures Travel, we're passionate about introducing travelers to the country we love.
 Fill in our custom tour form and get a free quote for a Tunisia itinerary perfectly tailored to your interests and needs.

 Austin learned the power of authentic travel during a year home-stay experience in Brazil.
 Since then, he’s been passionate about connecting deeply with other cultures and helping fellow travelers do the same.
 He and his wife have lived in Tunisia for several years.
 He continues to be surprised by the hidden gems the country has to offer, as well as the hospitality and kindness of the Tunisian people.